Pavitra-dev24/Real-Time-Stock-Forecasting-and-Analytics-Pipeline/README.md

-# Stock Price Prediction Pipeline
+# Real-Time Stock Forecasting and Analytics Pipeline

 This repository contains a complete pipeline that: